 Protein is critical in providing energy to your body, and recently published studies show that protein boosts alertness and concentration by exciting the brain chemical orexin into production mode.
 (12)

 To help supply your body with sustained energy, try adding a protein-based smoothie into your day.
-Green vegetables for have minimal amounts of protein, but to really boost the protein power, try adding in chia seeds, nut butter, hemp or a high-quality powder supplement like collagen or bone broth protein.
+Green vegetables for have minimal amounts of protein, but to really boost the protein power, try adding in chia seeds, nut butter, hemp or a high-quality powder supplement like collagen or protein powder made from bone broth.

 Final Thoughts on Energizing Alternatives to Coffee